Free February Unit Studies and Lessons

 Washington Monument Dedicated (February 21st)

 The Washington Monument was officially dedicated by President Chester Arthur on February 21, 1885.
-The monument was built to commemorate President George Washington and is located in the National Mall in Washington, D.C.
+The monument was built to commemorate President George Washington and is located on the National Mall in Washington, D.C.

 - Teachers Pay Teachers– reading comprehension passage